 Most creators who have very limited knowledge and experience building a website will opt for drag-and-drop page builders, like Wix.

-But for those who want more control and want to avoid paying a monthly fee to maintain their site, it makes more sense to build their own live streaming website.
+But if your someone who needs a video streaming option with more control over what they live stream, and want to avoid paying a monthly fee to maintain their site, it makes more sense to build their own live streaming website

 The logic and process are almost the same.
 But this time, you’re looking to deliver videos live from your computer to your viewers.